is the first film in the Rambo

 Trautman: God didn't make Rambo.
 I made him!

-- —> "Rambo" I could have killed your men.
-I could kill you.
-Down in the town you're the law.
+Rambo: I coulda killed 'em all.
+I coulda killed you.
+In town you're the law.
+Out here it's me.
 Don't push it.
 Don't push it or I'll give you a war you won't believe.
 Let it go.
 Let it go.

 - Badass Longcoat: Trautman wears a particularly fine example of this when he first enters.

 - "Dammit, Dave, you think this kid just waltzed into town, announced he was a Medal Of Honor winner, and then I just leaned on him for the hell of it?
 I tried to do him a favor."
 That's kind of exactly what Sheriff Teasle did.